DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Escher fears Strahd more than he fears the players.
 If the players attempt to intimidate or attack him, Escher commands his two **vampire spawn** to attack, then retreats out of the players’ reach.
 If the players defeat his two vampire spawn, reduce him to 41 hit points or fewer, or ignite the *Sunsword*, Escher uses his ***shapechange*** to assume the form of a bat, then flees for Castle Ravenloft to the east.
 (If unable to do so because he’s in the sunlight created by the *Sunsword*, Escher flees first on foot instead, sobbing in terror and pain.)

 > [!abstract]+ **Hiding Arturi**
 > Players who depart the tent alone in search of Arturi can attempt to convince a nearby Vistani to show them Arturi’s hiding place by succeeding on a DC 12 Charisma (Persuasion) check.
-On a success, the Vistani silently points them toward <span class="citation">N9i.
-Vistani Treasure Wagon (p.
+On a success, the Vistani silently points them toward <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9iVistaniTreasureWagon">N9i.
+Vistani Treasure Wagon</a> (p.
 123)</span>.
 >
-> If the players enter <span class="citation">N9i.
-Vistani Treasure Wagon (p.
+> If the players enter <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9iVistaniTreasureWagon">N9i.
+Vistani Treasure Wagon</a> (p.
 123)</span>, read:
 >
 > ---
 >